 Our text has a specific pseudocode style.
-I will aim to approximate the book's style, but sometimes my own style looks more like Java or C++ code.
+I will aim to approximate the book's style, but sometimes my own style might drift to look more like Java or C code.
 Please try to do the same when you write pseudocode.
 It doesn't have to match the text exactly, but should be close.